Admin

 apiProvider | A valid API provider for the explorer | string |

-remoteExplorer | A remote explorer for the chain such as EtherScan | string |
+remoteExplorer | A remote explorer for the chain such as Etherscan | string |

 localExplorer | The local explorer for the chain (typically TrueBlocks Explorer) | string |